arushsharma24/arushsharma24.github.io/README.md

  - [ ] Change color theming
  - [ ] Add 'projects' page
  - [ ] Add fun projects to that page

+Notes:
+ - The deployment on github pages will only be updated if the out/ directory with the latest build artifacts has also been uploaded to github